-The Strategic Action Plan adopted by Town Council includes an initiative as part of the Connected Community action item to conduct a Strengths, Weaknesses, Opportunities & Threats (SWOT) Analysis of the Land Management Ordinance.
+The Strategic Action Plan adopted by Town Council includes an initiative as part of the Connected Community action item to conduct a Strengths, Weaknesses, Opportunities & Threats (SWOT) Analysis of the LMO.
 The SWOT analysis will serve as an assessment tool that will identify the core strengths, weaknesses, opportunities, and threats of the existing code regulations.
-The review of the proposed list of LMO Amendments serves as the first step in the SWOT Analysis.
+The proposed amendments are step one of a deeper effort on the SWOT Analysis.